 Everyone feels social discomfort of some kind, but for many people social anxiety can feel unbearable and crippling.
-Social phobia can lead to complete avoidance of potentially rewarding situations.
+Social anxiety is a problem that, if left unchecked, can lead to complete avoidance of potentially rewarding situations.
 Social withdrawal is also associated with depression.

 Living in New York City demands that you interact with other New Yorkers whether you want to or not.
 Social phobia can make seemingly harmless interactions feel painful.
 I have developed a method for helping people overcome social anxiety.

 Nervousness in social situations can be improved.
 Social anxiety therapy may just change your life.

 While it’s debatable how helpful it is to label yourself as having a “disorder,” a diagnosis of Social Anxiety Disorder is based on the following criteria (as stated on the Social Anxiety Institute’s website):

 A. A persistent fear of one or more social or performance situations in which the person is exposed to unfamiliar people or to possible scrutiny by others.
 The individual fears that he or she will act in a way (or show anxiety symptoms) that will be embarrassing and humiliating.

 B. Exposure to the feared situation almost invariably provokes anxiety, which may take the form of a situationally bound or situationally pre-disposed Panic Attack.

 C. The person recognizes that this fear is unreasonable or excessive.

 D. The feared situations are avoided or else are endured with intense anxiety and distress.